 This special data format is used by the spectrometer Focus CSA (a special analyzer for high energies).
 Only one region will be saved.
-The header includes the recording parameters (e.g. start, end- and excitation energy, step width, etc.).
+The header includes the recording parameters (e.g. start-, end- and excitation energy, step width, etc.).
 The data set with five columns includes the sum spectrum [DATA] and the single scans [DATA 1,...,[DATA 20].
-The columns are: energy, intensity, three normalization values (book ,Line Positions and Data Formats - Version 2022' 3.1.21).
+The columns are: energy, intensity, three normalization values (book ,Line Positions and Data Formats - Version 2023' 3.1.21).

 The file name is used as spectrum name.
 Additionally, a batch parameter can be defined.
 The input routine allows the reading of the sum spectrum or the single scans.
-With the selected single scans a new sum curve can be created.
-If single scans are loaded the spectrum name is expanded by the scan number.
+With the selected single scans, a new sum curve can be created.
+If single scans are loaded, the scan number expands the spectrum name.
 A spike test of the single scans and a preview can be made automatically.
 An optional normalization using the values of the column 3-5 can be carried out (see Fig. 6).
 The maximal number of loadable or presentable single scans is 100.